We believe that our employees are our greatest resource whose input and development are essential to the organization’s success.

 Sam is a believer in equitable, thermodynamically efficient, self-powered mobility (you’ll see him riding around Baltimore on his bike).
 He enjoys film (all Cohen Bros., Ridley Scott, or Spike Lee flicks make him happy), street art (giant murals – legal or otherwise), and, of course, all things natural (fungus, bugs, birds, honey bees, salt marshes, and trees in particular)!
 Hailing from Bowers Beach, Delaware, Sam first taught about the biology of the oyster, ecology of wetlands, and 1930s sailing techniques on a restored 1928 oyster schooner, A.J.
 Meerwald; serving as a living classroom for Delaware Bay residents.
 Although a true Delawarean at heart, Sam now finds serenity in connecting to the people and places of his adopted home – Baltimore City.

 Claire believes in experiential learning, access to the outdoors for all, and that wilderness and outdoors experiences shouldn’t be limited to places in the middle of nowhere and that great natural experiences can be had in the middle of the city.
-Claire grew up with a passion for environmental education and sustainability through working on her family’s organic farm.
+Claire grew up with a passion for environmental education and sustainability by working on her family’s organic farm.
 Prior to joining Parks & People, Claire worked as a waste and sustainability consultant at a small consulting firm in Baltimore and spent several summers at Wolf Ridge Environmental Learning Center in northern Minnesota where she started as a counselor and assistant trip leader and worked her way up to Director of Programming.

 Claire earned a Master’s of Science in Environment and Natural Resources from the University of Iceland and a Bachelor’s of Arts in both Environmental Studies and Political Science from Macalester College in Minnesota.
 Claire’s passion for volunteer work was exhibited in college through her earning the George Stanley Arthur Prize for Civic Engagement, an award given to a graduating senior who best exemplifies the school’s historic tradition of service to the community.
 She’s originally from Iowa, but is now a very enthusiastic resident of Baltimore!

 Outside of work, Claire loves kayaking, biking, and volunteering with several local organizations.
-She jumps at any chance to travel, and is on a never-ending quest to the make the tastiest pizza.
+She jumps at any chance to travel and is on a never-ending quest to the make the tastiest pizza.